SAP/openui5-docs/docs/Step_11_Assign_Multiple_Targets_b01840e.md

 There is nothing special about this implementation.
 If you are interested in how to set up a table with sorting and filtering you can check the corresponding steps of the *Walkthrough* tutorial or the examples in the Demo Kit.
 We will mainly make use of the UI and the functionality for showing additional navigation and routing features.
 Therefore, we suggest copying the code and trying it out.

 Open `webapp/index.html#/employees/overview` and check the new views.
 As you can see, the three views are wired together automatically by the router based on our configuration in the descriptor.
 In the top area of the page, you see a static text and below you see the table filled with data from our test service.
 The whole routing functionality that we see in this example is implemented by referencing two targets from one route.

-Of course, you can also search the table and change the sorting.
-When the sorting dialog opens, it creates a block layer so that the back button and other controls cannot be accessed.
-However, you can still use the back button of the browser.
-As you can see, the dialog is closed automatically by the router before navigating.

 > Note:
 > The default behavior of the `sap.m` router is that all dialogs are closed when the hash changes \(i.e. when calling `navTo`, `display` or pressing the back button of the browser\).
 You can change this default behavior by calling `getTargetHandler().setCloseDialogs(false)` on the router or on the `Targets` object.